Paw Behind Bars logo of the WI Puppy Mill Project

 Beagle face General guidelines for contacting your representatives: Try to keep your message brief, and be sure to give your name, complete mailing address, and phone number.
 Let your representative know that you are a constituent.
 Please, ALWAYS be polite and respectful.
 Name-calling, and rude or abusive letters or emails will hurt, rather than help, our cause.

 • PLEASE Contact ALL members of the Senate Committee on Government Operations, Labor and Economic Development. and the Assembly Committee on State Affairs and ask them to SUPPORT SB 414/AB 436, the WI Beagle Freedom Bill, WITHOUT AMENDMENT, requiring animal testing facilities and breeders to offer dogs and cats for adoption to releasing agencies!
-Also ask them to OPPOSE Senate/Assembly Amendment 1.
+Also ask them to OPPOSE Senate/Assembly Amendment 1 and Senate Substitute Amendment 1.
 Please note: If you are a constituent of any of these Committee members, let them know that.
 It is also a good idea to email the Committee Clerk.

 • Put "YES to SB 414/AB 436, the WI Beagle Freedom Bill, UNAMENDED and NO to Amendment 1" in the Subject line.

 • All you need to say in the email is: Dear [ ], I am writing to ask you please to SUPPORT SB 414/AB 436, the WI Beagle Freedom Bill UNAMENDED, requiring animal testing facilities and breeders to offer dogs and cats for adoption to releasing agencies.
-I believe that animals who have been subjected to animal testing and research should finally discover what it is to be a dog, in a loving Forever home.
-Also, please OPPOSE Senate/Assembly Amendment 1, which would strip out reporting requirements and put the disposition of the animals soley in the hands of the laboratories."
+I believe that animals who have been subjected to animal testing and research should finally discover what it is to be a dog, in a loving forever home.
+Also, please OPPOSE Senate/Assembly Amendment 1, which would strip out reporting requirements and put the disposition of the animals solely in the hands of the laboratories."

 • If you want to give reasons for your position, please see our Talking Points below!